SuperOfficeDocs/superoffice-docs/docs/database/tables/paymentterms.md

 ---
-uid: table-paymentterms
+uid: table-PaymentTerms
-title: paymentterms table
+title: PaymentTerms table
 description: The list of payment terms, in the internal product register so.generated: true
 keywords:
   - "database"
   - "PaymentTerms"
-so.date: 03.22.2021
+so.date: 11.02.2021
 so.topic: reference
 so.envir:
   - "onsite"
   - "online"
 ---

-# paymentterms Table (427)
+# PaymentTerms Table (427)

-paymentterms MDO list item table.
+PaymentTerms MDO list item table.
 The list of payment terms, in the internal product register

 ## Fields